dvreeze/tqa2/docs/demo.rst

 Not much has been said about (locator-free) entrypoints above.
 Most locator-free taxonomy documents are "standalone", in that they do not and cannot contribute anything else to a DTS than themselves.
-In other words, they contain no URI references to any other document.
+In other words, they contain no URL references to any other document.
 All locator-free linkbases fall into this category.
 So do all schema files, unless they have at least one xs:import element with a schemaLocation attribute or at least one clink:linkbaseRef element.

 Multiple entrypoints should be able to refer to (much of) the same "standalone" taxonomy documents, just like